-Wetlands: Those areas where water is at, near or above the land surface long enough to be capable of supporting aquatic or hydrophytic vegetation and which have soils indicative of wet conditions.
+Wetlands: Those areas where water is at, near or above the land surface long enough to be capable of supporting aquatic or hydrophytic vegetation and which have soils indicative of wet conditions and which are designated as wetlands on the most recent version of the Wisconsin Wetland Inventory as depicted on the Department of Natural Resources Surface Water Data Viewer.

 Wet detention pond: Consists of a single permanent pool of standing water with a depth between three and five feet.
-Allows pollutants to settle and usually built with a defined fore bay and outlet structure.
+Allows pollutants to settle and usually but with a defined fore bay and outlet structure.